porsche-design-system/porsche-design-system/packages/components/src/components/link-tile-model-signature/link-tile-model-signature.examples.md

 CSS Grid context (see second row in example).

 <Notification heading="Browser Support Limitation" heading-tag="h3" state="warning">
-  Currently, Safari is able to align the height per CSS Grid row as long as the content does not overflow.
+  Currently, Safari is only able to align the height per CSS Grid row as long as the content does not overflow.
 </Notification>

 <Playground :markup="gridMarkup"></Playground>